 Mechanics (from transcript analysis)

-- tile placement — Place garden tiles to grow a growing garden layout.
+- tile placement — Place garden tiles to form connected plots around a central pond, ensuring irrigation rules.

 Video topics + discussion points